Peak flow meters

 • use the correct technique.

-If you don’t follow these measures, your peak flow scores may be unreliable, and could lead to you using the wrong amount of medicine, and losing control of your asthma.
+If you don’t follow these measures, your peak flow scores may be unreliable, and could lead to you using the wrong amount of medicine, and your asthma being poorly controlled.

 Correct technique for using your peak flow meter

-Ask your doctor or pharmacist to check your technique for using your peak flow meter.
+Ask your doctor or pharmacist to regularly check your technique for using your peak flow meter.

 Here are some pointers to the correct use of your peak flow meter.